OwenMcGirr/SwitchifyKeyboardScanLib/README.md

     private fun initSwitchify() {
         switchifyLink = KeyboardSwitchifyLink(context)
-        // Call this whenever your keyboard layout changes switchifyLink.captureAndBroadcastLayoutInfo(this)
     }

+    // When keyboard becomes visible:
+    fun onKeyboardShow() {
+        switchifyLink.showKeyboard(this)
     }

+    // When keyboard is hidden:
+    fun onKeyboardHide() {
+        switchifyLink.hideKeyboard()
+    }

+    // When keyboard layout changes (e.g., switching between QWERTY and numbers): fun onLayoutChanged() {
+        if (isVisible) {
+            switchifyLink.captureAndBroadcastLayoutInfo(this)
+        }
+    }
+}
 ```

 The library will automatically:
+1. Scan the ViewGroup hierarchy for views implementing `KeyboardSwitchifyNode`
-1. Collect the positions and dimensions of all keyboard keys
+2. Collect the positions and dimensions of all keyboard keys
-2. Broadcast this information to the Switchify app
+3. Broadcast this information to the Switchify app using LocalBroadcastManager

-3. Enable Switchify to provide scanning functionality across your keyboard
+### Broadcast Actions
+The library uses the following broadcast actions:
+- `com.enaboapps.ACTION_KEYBOARD_SHOW` - Sent when keyboard becomes visible, includes layout info
+- `com.enaboapps.ACTION_KEYBOARD_HIDE` - Sent when keyboard is hidden
+- `com.enaboapps.ACTION_KEYBOARD_LAYOUT_INFO` - Sent when keyboard layout changes

+### API Methods
+- `showKeyboard(keyboardView: ViewGroup)` - Call when keyboard becomes visible
+- `hideKeyboard()` - Call when keyboard is hidden
+- `captureAndBroadcastLayoutInfo(keyboardView: ViewGroup)` - Call when layout changes

 ## License